88-degrees/Book-of-Changes/appendix02s2.md

 So stupid is the subject of line 1 that by his own act he increases his distress.

-The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say that the 'ground for congratulation in paragraph 2 is the banqueting and sacrificing.'
+The [**Kāng Xī **](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say that the 'ground for congratulation in paragraph 2 is the banqueting and sacrificing.'
 I rather think it is the measure of help, which it is intimated the subject will give in removing the straitness and distress of the time.

-See the extract from the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors on the symbolism of the third line of the Text.
+See the extract from the [**Kāng Xī **](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors on the symbolism of the third line of the Text.

 The difficulties attending the symbolism of the Text of lines 4, 5, and 6 are not lightened by what we find in this Appendix.